opendocsg/slw-judgments-backfill/2010_SGHC_373/report.md

 55     These principles were accepted by the Court of Appeal in _Gay Choon Ing_ ([40] _supra_ ) at [54] and [56]:

  54 Once an agreement has been established ... that concludes the matter.
-In the Singapore High Court decision of Tan Kee v The Titular Roman Catholic Archbishop of Singapore [1997] SGHC 281, for example, G P Selvam J observed, as follows (at [31]):
+In the Singapore High Court decision of Tan Kee v The Titular Roman Catholic Archbishop of Singapore <span class="citation">[1997] SGHC 281</span>, for example, G P Selvam J observed, as follows (at [31]):

  A compromise is a settlement agreement arrived at, either in court or out of court, either